JoepH123/BIP_ML_PROJECT_E00659/README.md

 Evaluation Metrics
 - Accuracy: Measure for how well each text-to-vector method contributed to correct classifications.
-- F1 Score: Same definition as previous experiment
 - Confusion Matrix: Same definition as previous experiment

-**Experiment 3: Model Comparison in Low-Dimensional Space** Main Purpose - To investigate how neural networks (NN), random forests (RF), and decision trees (DT) perform on a lower-dimensional dataset, and to determine if a simpler model like DT could outperform more complex models.
+**Experiment 3: Model Comparison in Low-Dimensional Space**

+`Main Purpose` - To investigate how neural networks (NN), random forests (RF), and decision trees (DT) perform on a lower-dimensional dataset, and to determine if a simpler model like DT could outperform more complex models.

 Benchmark
 - Random Forest and Decision Tree models were used as a benchmark due to their simplicity and interpretability.